learningequality/kolibri/docs/dev/manual_testing.rst

 We want to ensure that the app looks and behaves reasonably across a wide range of typical screen sizes, from small tablets to large, HD monitors.
 It is highly recommended to constantly be testing functionality at a range of sizes.

-Chrome's Developer Tools has some excellent functionality to simulate arbitrary screen resolutions.
+Chrome and Firefox's Developer Tools both have some excellent functionality to simulate arbitrary screen resolutions.

 Slow Network Connection Speeds